 Note that not all healing herbs are adaptogens.

-For example, licorice root (Glycyrrhiza glabra) is often listed as an adaptogen, but we don’t think it qualifies since it raises (rather than normalizes) blood pressure.
+For example, licorice root (Glycyrrhiza glabra) is sometimes listed as an adaptogen, but I don’t think it qualifies since it raises (rather than normalizes) blood pressure.

-This can be good if your blood pressure is low but dangerous for those with high blood pressure.
+This can be good if your blood pressure is low, but dangerous if your blood pressure is high.

 Adaptogen Side Effects and Warnings